Environmental Scan Information

 • Existing Core Outcome Sets (COS)

-There may also be relevant, compiled insights from groups of stakeholders such as clinical professional societies, Health Technology Assessment (HTA) bodies, or research entities in the form of position statements, formal recommendations, or guidances.
+There may also be relevant, compiled insights from groups of stakeholders such as clinical professional societies, health technology assessment (HTA) bodies, or research entities in the form of position statements, formal recommendations, or guidances.

-Similar to the evaluation of existing patient data on impacts, the use of other sources of existing data should trigger a review for validity and appropriateness of methodology.
+Similar to the evaluation of existing patient data about impacts, the use of other sources of existing data should trigger a review for validity and appropriateness of methodology.
 Additionally, there are tools for stakeholder mapping to ensure the full complement of inputs are being leveraged.
-A suite of tools and guidance available through the European Union’s (EU’s) Responsible Research & Innovation can be valuable as you evaluate the soundness and representativeness of your evidence base.
+A suite of tools and guidance available through the European Union’s Responsible Research & Innovation can be valuable as you evaluate the soundness and representativeness of your evidence base.

 In evaluating the completeness of the “other-stakeholder data,” it is helpful to consider the types of stakeholders that are important to include.
 Depending on the population or disease state for which the PC-CIS is being developed, a variety of stakeholders may be important — including, but not limited to: